Open Research Positions

 Different kind of positions are available.
 Feel free to contact me if you are interested in or if you have any questions.
 Moreover, feel free to also get in touch if you want to work with on nice other topics related to my research interests.

-Post-doc Position in the MILES Team on the frugality in machine learning (2 years)
+Post-doc Positions in the MILES Team on frugality in machine learning

 The candidate is expected to lead research on "fast and frugal adaptation of foundation models".
 The position includes the participation to project (scientific meetings and collaboration nationwide).
 It can also involve the co-supervision of PhD students.